musurca/Haddock/README.md

 # Haddock
-A CLI tool for tracking Sailaway voyages.
+CLI tools for tracking your Sailaway voyages, or connecting them to external charting/routing applications via NMEA.

 ## HADDOCK